10 Free Things To Do In Reykjavík

 Located on a small island by the shore in Seltjarnarnes, this lighthouse built in 1947 has become a popular destination for visitors, just like it has been for locals for years.
 This spot has a great view over Faxaflói Bay and the city, with buzzing birdlife all around.
 The island that the lighthouse stands on is accessible by foot when the tide is low.

 Þúfa is an outdoor art-piece by Ólöf Nordal.
-Not only does this little hill (that’s what “Þúfa” means) offer peace within the city and reference to simpler times, but it also boasts of a great view towards Harpa Music Hall and Reykjavík's surrounding mountains.
+Not only does this little hill (that’s what “Þúfa” means) offer peace within the city and reference to simpler times, but it also boasts of a great view of Harpa Music Hall and Reykjavík's surrounding mountains.

-Hafnarfjörður Museum is a museum of cultural artifacts and photographs of Hafnarfjörður town, situated in 5 different houses and a guided walkway.
+Hafnarfjörður Museum is a museum of cultural artefacts and photographs of Hafnarfjörður town, situated in 5 different houses and a guided walkway.
 The museum displays the region’s culture and history from the "old days" to modern times.

 The Marshall House is an old fish-meal factory renovated to house culture and contemporary art.
 Here you'll find The Living Art Museum, Galley Kling&Bang, Studio Ólafur Elíasson, and The Marshall Restaurant + Bar.
 A great stop on the way to Þúfa, mentioned earlier.